 Does Google AdSense send a 1099?

 Keep in mind that earning less and not receiving a 1099 does not exempt you from taxes.
-If you’re required to file a tax return, you must report every dollar you earned.
+If you’re required to file a tax return, you must report every dollar of AdSense income you earned.

 Note that Google will not send you a payment until you provide your tax information.
 This is explained when you open your account.

 If you’re a YouTube creator, the ads on your videos are part of AdSense.
 You may also receive a revenue share from YouTube premium.

 If you’ve already provided your tax information in your AdSense account, Google will use that.
 If you haven’t provided tax information, Google will collect the IRS required withholding tax on your YouTube earnings.
 The withholding rate is 24% for individual account types and 30% for business account types.

 If you’re a YouTube content creator who lives in another country and is a non U.S. citizen, the taxes you pay and any tax withholding depend on whether your country has a tax treaty with the United States.
 You can expect a withholding rate of 0 to 30%.
 Whether or not you fall under a tax treaty, your country may require you to pay its own income taxes on your earnings.